 Happiness is an Inside Job

-When I think of happiness and its roots, I think of an experience I had last fall.
+When I think of happiness and its roots, I think that happiness is an inside job, and it reminds me of an experience I had last fall.
 We underwent a major construction project in the condo building where I live.

 The heating system in the ramp to the parkade no longer worked, leaving the ramp treacherously slippery at certain times in the winter.